tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 <!--more-->

 Do you want to get into emulator development?
-A common advice is to start out with CHIP-8.
+A common advice is to start out with [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
 But how do you do that?
-Why are there so many different specifications?
+And why are there so many different, conflicting specifications?

 This is a guide for you.
 It will tell you how to make a CHIP-8 emulator, but it won't give away the code.
 It will explain what each part should do, and use some pseudocode at times, but the actual implementation will be up to you.

 Along the way I'll put tips in green boxes, warnings in orange boxes (things to look out for), and trivia (mostly historical) in blue boxes.
 Like this one:

-Everyone calls them "CHIP-8 emulators", but they're not actually emulators.
+Everyone calls them "CHIP-8 emulators", since they're a common starting point for learning how to develop emulators, but they're not actually emulators.
 An emulator _emulates_ physical hardware in software, but CHIP-8 isn't a piece of hardware.
 To be pedantic, you're writing a CHIP-8 _interpreter_.
 {: .notice--info}

 If you have any suggestions for this guide, or just want to show off an emulator you've made, please leave a comment at the end of the page!